PreciousEnahoro/course-dbt/greenery/week_2_answers.md

 select sum(repeat_customer)*1.0/count(user_id) as user_repeat_rate
 from repeat_customers
 ```

 ### What are good indicators of a user who will likely purchase again?
-### What about indicators of users who are likely NOT to purchase again?
-### If you had more data, what features would you want to look into to answer this question?
+What about indicators of users who are likely NOT to purchase again?
+If you had more data, what features would you want to look into to answer this question?

 Users who used a promotion, had an earlier or on-time delivery delivery times, buy a lot of products and order frequently would likely purchase again,
 and vice-versa.
 I would also want to look into how they rate us, via surveys or customer service ratings, and see how often they refer us to other people.

 ### Explain the marts models you added.
 Why did you organize the models in the way you did?

 #### Core
+I added the suggested fact and dimension tables - *dim_users* (combined users and their addresses); *dim_products* (Contains information about products, their inventory and sales so far); *fct_orders* (contains information about orders, with categories about delivery time and order geography.
+I used the *int_orders_extended* table to make the *fct_order* cleaner and easier to read.

 #### Marketing
+I created an intermediate table that combined users with each individual order they had (*int_user_orders_full*), and I used that to build a fact table to
+show user's buying hebaviour over time (*fct_user_buying_behaviour*).

 #### Product
+I first created a intermediate table rearranging events by their type (*int_session_events*), and used that to create a fact table summarizing the events that happened per session, with some user information (*fct_user_sessions*).
+I also created another fact table summarizing the total page views, add to cart events and number of orders made for each product (*fct_product_session_activity*).

 ## Tests